Ok, so you want to know the steps in digital marketing for your biz, but you’re sick of seeing pages and pages of gobbledygook.

 If you need help with any of these aspects, I can do them all for you, piece by piece or all together to create one complete sales funnel.
 A sales funnel is like what it sounds like–a big digital funnel to move customers from the wide Awareness stage down through the narrow Conversion stage and out the bottom as a loyal customer.

-My Digital Marketing Roadmap is a guide to help business owners get clarity on where they are at and where they need to go.
+My Marketing Foundation Roadmap & Audit is a guide to help business owners get clarity on where they are at and where they need to go.
 I audit your entire online presence, looking at exactly where your business is in each of the 5 stages.
 I give you recommendations and resources to help you get there.
-The Roadmap includes a complete price menu for all my services.
 Then, we get on the phone together for 1 hour to discuss it, and clear up any confusion or questions you may have.

 By the end of that hour, you will feel ready to get started and know exactly what you need to do!
-If interested, contact me.
+If interested, contact me for a free consultation call.